0xAceBit/base-dashboard/README.md

-# Welcome to your Base projects
+# Welcome to my Baselyt project

-TODO: Document your project here
+I recently did a DOM update to make this project compatible directly across devices I am making edits to the wallet connection to make it work across several wallet integration